project-bluebird/docs/intro/install.md

 cd simurgh
 ```

-### 2. Run BlueBird, BlueSky & Twicher with Docker
+#### 1.2 Run BlueSky, BlueBird, & Twicher with Docker

 Make sure you have [Docker](https://www.docker.com/get-started) installed.

-If you have Docker installed and have cloned this repo then run:
+Once you have Docker installed and have cloned this repo then run:

 ```{bash}
 docker-compose up -d